-150 cyclists pedaled across Southeastern New England on Sunday, Oct.
-2 during the 10th anniversary Buzzards Bay Watershed Ride.
-The event raised more than $120,000 to support the Coalition’s work.
+A record 242 cyclists pedaled across Southeastern New England on Sunday during the largest-ever Buzzards Bay Watershed Ride, raising $162,500 and counting to support the Coalition’s work.

 We work to protect clean water on the Bay and on the land: